 There is no denying that the radical ideology of environmental groups aims to erase all forms of multiple uses on public lands.

 For some reason, we feel it’s necessary to keep an eye on the number of signatures collected for this proposed Constitutional Amendment.
 We will be engaging national advocacy groups, local political representatives, and others to watch this closely.
-We must assure that all of their signatures are valid Arizona voters and the proper amount is collected given the discrepancies between the Secretary of State documentation and Arizona law.
+We must ensure that all of their signatures are valid Arizona voters and the proper amount is collected, given the discrepancies between the Secretary of State documentation and Arizona law.

 Are Americans trying to end their own food supply?

-We can come to no other conclusion other than United States citizens, for the first time in human history, are actively seeking to end their own food supply with no alternative solutions in place.
+We can come to no other conclusion than that United States citizens, for the first time in human history, are actively seeking to end their own food supply with no alternative solutions in place.

 There is much more involved than what we have mentioned here.
 For the most part, the law is broad and doesn’t explain many details.
 We suggest that you follow the link below to the original document or read the screenshots we have posted below.